ecsdigital/cars-frontend-test/README.md

 Please create a new git repo (don't fork this one) and follow the instructions below.

-Once you have finished, please email us the URL to your repo.

-Please make commits as you go (> 1 and < 100) and provide instructions to run the application.
+Once you have finished, please email us the URL to your repo and provide instructions to run the application.

 It is expected that you will spend 2-3 hours on the test.